Meneer-de-Bruin/WCT-API/docs/apis/api-target_instance_PUT_harvest_now.rst

 If any error is raised no output is returned.

 === ========================================================================================
-400 Bad Request, including reason why e.g. Not a running target instance.
+400 Bad Request, including reason why e.g. Not a stopped target instance.
 403 Not authorized, user is no longer logged in.
 405 Method not allowed, only GET is allowed.
 === ========================================================================================